-Sara Jaffarian is a retired school librarian who has been a member of the American Library Association for 63 years.
+Sara Jaffarian was a retired school librarian who has been a member of the American Library Association for 63 years.
 She began her career as a librarian in the public school system of Quincy, Massachusetts.
-She later served as the Director of Libraries for the Greensboro Public Schools in North Carolina and the Supervisor of Libraries for the Seattle Public Schools in Washington.
+She later served as the director of libraries for the Greensboro Public Schools in North Carolina and the Supervisor of Libraries for the Seattle Public Schools in Washington.
 Read more about Mrs. Jaffarian.

 What is the award?

 The Sara Jaffarian School Library Program Award is an annual award to a school library that has conducted an exemplary program or program series in the humanities during the current school year.
 It consists of (1) a $5,000 cash award; (2) a plaque; and (3) the promotion of the winner as a model program for other school libraries.

 Get inspired by these winning programs

 - 2021: Shawnee (Okla.)
 Middle School

 - 2020: Batesville (Ind.)
 Intermediate School (View a free webinar with Anne Armhein, previous media and instructional technology specialist at Batesville Intermediate School about the award-winning Junior Ambassadors program)

 - 2019: Wyoming (Ohio) Middle School (View a free webinar with media/technology specialist Karen Reiber and social studies teacher Jamie Hayner about their award-winning Poverty and Philanthropy Class.)

 - 2018: Danville (Ark.)
 Public Schools (View a free webinar with librarian Kelly Klober about her award-winning program, Tales of the Crypt.)